 management and internal controls systems.

-The Board, with the concurrence of the AC, is of the opinion that the Group's internal controls are adequate and
+The Board, with the concurrence of the AC, commented that the Group’s internal controls and risk management

-effective in addressing the financial, operational, compliance and IT risks of the Group.
-The Board acknowledges
+systems are adequate and effective in addressing the financial, operational, compliance and IT risks of the Group.

-that it is responsible for the Group's overall risk management and internal control system framework, but recognises
+The Board acknowledges that it is responsible for the Group’s overall risk management and internal control system

 Our AC consists of three (3) Non-Executive Directors, two of whom including the Chairman are Independent

 Directors.
-The AC members are Yap Boh Pin as Chairman, Tang Yew Kay Jackson and Ho Koon Lian Irene.
-Our AC
+The AC members are Tang Yew Kay Jackson as Chairman, Cheah Sui Ling and Ho Koon Lian Irene.

-members bring with them invaluable professional and managerial expertise in the accounting and financial sectors.
+Our AC members bring with them invaluable professional and managerial expertise in the accounting and financial

-Our AC's responsibilities include reviewing our annual audit plan, internal audit processes, the adequacy of internal
+Our AC’s responsibilities include reviewing our annual audit plan, internal audit processes, the adequacy and

-controls and Interested Party Transactions for which there is a shareholders' mandate renewable annually.
-In
+effectiveness of internal controls and Interested Party Transactions for which there is a shareholders’ mandate

-addition, our AC is also responsible for overseeing the Group's risk management framework and policies, including
+renewable annually.
+In addition, our AC is also responsible for overseeing the Group’s risk management framework

 The AC is supported by senior Management representatives who:–